imfatant/test/README.md

 Then finally, hook it all up:

-    echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl  # <--- Use this to 'bump' the device after a reboot, etc. pactl list  # <--- Use this to check that your Bluetooth device is listed as available to PulseAudio. pacmd set-card-profile 0 a2dp_sink  # <--- Also set this after a reboot. aplay /usr/share/sounds/alsa/Front_Center.wav
+    echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl  # <--- Use this after a reboot, too. pactl list  # <--- Use this to check that your Bluetooth device is listed as available to PulseAudio. pacmd set-card-profile 0 a2dp_sink  # <--- Also set this after a reboot. aplay /usr/share/sounds/alsa/Front_Center.wav